Shimeji mushroom health benefits summary

 7. Anti-inflammatory properties of Shimeji mushrooms

 Shimeji mushrooms are rich in polysaccharides, phenolic compounds, and flavonoids.
 Thus inhibits inflammatory cytokines and oxidative stress and protects from lung failure.
-Therefore, Shimeji mushroom may be useful for amending inflammatory responses and act as a natural drug against lung failure in the future (10).
+Therefore, Shimeji mushrooms may be useful for amending inflammatory responses and act as a natural drug against lung failure in the future (10).

 8. Anti-bacterial Shimeji mushrooms